stxrrymuffin/personal-website/README.md

 Something else I struggled with was deploying the website.
 It was my first time working with Vite & three.js, and everything just fell apart when I deployed it to Vercel because I had multiple html files.
-I ended up just cutting down my files significantly to the bare minimum and deployed my project through GitHub instead:) though in the future I'll definitely be finding an alternative method when I re-incorporate 3d into my website.
+I ended up just cutting down my files significantly to the bare minimum and deployed my project through GitHub instead -- though in the future, I'll definitely be finding an alternative method when I re-incorporate 3d into my website.